 Kids, these two eggs can teach us a very important Bible lesson.

-It’s like our eggs; we could only see how beautiful they looked on the outside.
-Yet that one egg was rotten on the inside, which can remind us of the sinfulness of our hearts—how we look on the inside apart from Jesus.
+It's like our eggs; we could only see how beautiful they looked on the outside.
+Yet, that one egg was rotten on the inside, which can remind us of the sinfulness of our hearts—how we look on the inside apart from Jesus.
 The Bible says our sins are like dirty rags (Isaiah 64:6); they keep us away from God.
-But, the wonderful news is that God knows what we look like on the inside, he knows the real you and me, he knows our sins and he still loves us!
+Even so, the wonderful news is that God knows how we look on the inside, he knows the real you and me, he knows our sins and he still loves us!

 (Read John 3:16)

-The Bible says, if we believe in Jesus, if we trust that he died for our sins, he will forgive us, so we can live with him forever.
+When we believe in Jesus, that is trust that he died for our sins, he will forgive us, so we can live with him forever.
 When Jesus forgives us, God no longer sees our sins (hold up the rotten egg), now when he looks inside our hearts, he sees Jesus, the One who is without sin, and what he did for us on the cross (hold up the cross).

 Close in prayer.

 Home Connection: a plastic egg containing a cross, and of course a piece of candy!

 Egg-actly the Problem